trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

    octez-client register key my_baker as delegate
    ```

-1. Stake at least 6,000 tez, saving a small amount for transaction fees,by running this command:
+1. Stake at least 6,000 tez, saving a small amount for transaction fees, by running this command:

    ```bash
    octez-client stake 6000 for my_baker